crystal-lang/crystal-website/_posts/2025-03-21-stockholm-meetup-recap.md

 ## A Meetup Full of Energy

-On the evening of the 18th, we co-hosted a public Crystal meetup, where Beta and Carl Hörberg (84codes' founder) delivered interesting and complementary talks.
+On the evening of the 18th, we co-hosted a public Crystal meetup, where Beta Ziliani (Crystal team lead) and Carl Hörberg (84codes' founder) delivered interesting and complementary talks.

 Beta used a zoo metaphor to try to explain where we see Crystal fit in the programming language space.
 Is it more akin to Java, Ruby, Go or Rust?
 What makes it unique?